ArtyShow/scrab-miner/README.md

 <b>folder "js"</b> - jQuery

 You can to move this files into root-folder of WebServer and run grub.py.
 After this create file "miners.db" and you open a web-browser http://localhost and can to add devices.
 Add grub.py into crontab.
+Check correct permissions on files.

 # P.S.
 Suggestions or thanks go to